nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### <span style="color:#6495ED">Deleting an item:</span> `delete`
 Deletes an item from the packing list.

-Format: `delete i/INDEX`
+Format: `delete INDEX`
-* `INDEX` is the index of the list item to be deleted.
+* `INDEX` is the index of the item to be deleted.
+  * It must be a positive integer.
+  * It must be more than 0, but no more than the number of items in the list.
+  * An invalid index will result in an error message.

 Examples of usage:
 * `delete 2`

 ### <span style="color:#6495ED">Packing some items:</span> `pack`
-Packs some of an item in the packing list.
+Packs the given amount of that item in the packing list.

-Format: `pack n/QUANTITY /of i/INDEX`
+Format: `pack QUANTITY /of INDEX`
 * `QUANTITY` is the additional number of that item to be packed.
+  * It must be a positive integer that is more than 0.
-It should not be a negative number, and adding it to the current quantity packed should not exceed the total quantity to be packed.
+  * Adding `QUANTITY` to the current quantity packed must not exceed the total quantity to be packed.
+  * An invalid `QUANTITY` will result in an error message.
 * `INDEX` is the index of the item that is being packed.
+  * It must be a positive integer that is more than 0, but no more than the number of items in the list.
+  * An invalid `INDEX` will result in an error message.

 Examples of usage:
 * `pack 3 /of 1`

 ### <span style="color:#6495ED">Unpacking some items:</span> `unpack`
-Unpacks some of an item in the packing list.
+Unpacks the given amount of that item in the packing list.

-Format: `unpack n/QUANTITY /of i/INDEX`
+Format: `unpack QUANTITY /of INDEX`
 * `QUANTITY` is the number of that item to be unpacked.
+  * It must be a positive integer that is more than 0.
-It should not be a negative number, and subtracting it from the current quantity packed should not result in a negative number.
+  * Subtracting `QUANTITY` from the current quantity packed must not result in a negative integer.
+  * An invalid `QUANTITY` will result in an error message.
 * `INDEX` is the index of the item that is being unpacked.
+  * It must be a positive integer that is more than 0, but no more than the number of items in the list.
+  * An invalid `INDEX` will result in an error message.

 Examples of usage:
 * `unpack 2 /of 5`

 ### <span style="color:#6495ED">Listing all items:</span> `list`
-Lists all the items in the packing list, and includes the current packed quantity, and the total quantity to be packed.
+Lists all the items in the packing list.
+* Includes the current packed quantity, the total quantity to be packed, and the name of the item.

 Format: `list`
+* This command is not expecting any parameters.
+Any additional parameters will be ignored.

 Examples of usage:
 * `list`